How do I troubleshoot 403 Access Denied errors from Amazon S3?

 }

-Confirm that the Amazon VPC endpoint policy includes the correct permissions to access your S3 buckets and objects
+Confirm that the Amazon VPC endpoint policy has the correct permissions to access your S3 resources

-If users access your bucket with an EC2 instance routed through a VPC endpoint, then check the VPC endpoint policy.
+If your users use an EC2 instance that's routed through an Amazon Virtual Private Cloud (Amazon VPC) endpoint to access your bucket, then check the VPC endpoint policy.

 For example, the following VPC endpoint policy allows access only to DOC-EXAMPLE-BUCKET.
-Users who send requests through this VPC endpoint can't access any other bucket.
+Users who use the VPC endpoint to send requests can't access any other bucket:

 {